succulent-hydroponics-a-guide-to-growing-succulents-in-water

 Year-round Growing

-Furthermore, hydroponic gardening offers year-round growing, regardless of the climate.
+Can you grow a succulent in just water?
+Sure, hydroponic gardening offers year-round growing, regardless of the climate.
 With hydroponics, you can grow many succulent types indoors, free from the constraints of the weather and seasonal changes.
 This means you can enjoy fresh produce and beautiful indoor succulents all year, even in harsh climates.

 propagate-string-of-pearls-in-water